 The City works with citizens and organizations to acquire Storm Drainage Easements (SDEs), Access Easements (AEs) and Temporary Construction Easements (TCEs).
 The City requests that SDEs, AEs, and TCEs be donated to provide the City access and certain rights to the affected properties to make the recommended improvements and provide future maintenance.
 The bid phase will begin after all easements are acquired.
 The easement acquisition phase of a project typically lasts 9 to 12 months.

 Bid Phase (Time Frame TBD)

 During the bid phase, the final plans will be circulated to qualified contractors for a competitive bidding process.
 By state law, the lowest responsible bidder is awarded the construction contract.
 The bid phase of a project typically lasts 5 to 6 months.

 Throughout construction, efforts will be made to minimize disruption to nearby property owners.
 Construction of proposed improvements will be supervised by a City Inspector.
 Notifications of key construction dates and will be mailed to residents prior to construction.
 Construction involves earth work, concrete work, and other activities typically associated with a construction project.
-Because projects vary in size, the construction durations can vary but construction schedules usually last less than 2 years.
+The construction phase of this project can last up to 2 years.

 Matthew Anderson, P.E.

 City Engineering Team Program Manager